 The series of treatments is designed to ensure that all hair growth is permanently suppressed.
 There will be significant reduction, but not all hair follicles are destroyed in the initial session and some may continue to grow.
 The additional sessions ensure that the remaining growing hairs will also be terminated.

 How Long Is Recovery?

 There is no downtime following laser hair removal and patients can usually resume their normal routine.
-There will be tingling and slight redness on the treated area that subsides after a few hours.
-Afterwards, the skin may look and feel like it’s sunburnt.
-Cooling creams or ice packs may provide relief to the burnt feeling.
+Sometimes there may be slight redness on the treated area that subsides after a few hours.
+Afterwards, the skin may look and feel like it’s sunburned.
+Cooling creams or ice packs may provide relief to the burned feeling.
 Sun exposure must be limited several weeks before and after treatment.

 Is This Permanent?

 Once the follicle is removed, the hair cannot regrow.
 However, with a single treatment, not all follicles are destroyed and those that survive normally will still grow hair.
 This is the reason why follow-up treatments are required to completely remove all growing hair the initial treatment missed.